Recognition of education – general information

 Further documents relevant for the recognition procedure may be required in the course of the proceedings (e.g. syllabi of courses completed, institutional accreditation of the foreign higher education institution, accreditation of the degree programme, etc.).

-Masaryk University does not return the materials documenting the applicant's education and enclosed to the recognition application.
+Masaryk University does not automatically return the materials documenting the applicant's education and enclosed in the recognition application.

 Means of authenticating the signatures and stamps occurring on the original of the diploma depend on the country that has issued it, i.e. where the applicant earned his/her education.

-The following table contains a list of individual countries and requirements relating to the verification of diplomas gained in them, including a link to authorities that serve as the first instance in the foreign education recognition process.
+The following table contains a list of individual countries and requirements relating to the verification of diplomas gained in them.

 The signatures and stamps authentication can be classified into three categories, depending on the (non)existence of an international agreement: